Drakjowolfx/SNORT_Rules/README.md

 SNORT_Rules
 i have added some rules that APP-DETECT

 this me adding the rules
+with this command ( sudo vim /etc/snort/rules/local.rules )
 ![Screenshot 2024-02-02 213134](https://github.com/Drakjowolfx/SNORT_Rules/assets/141784766/26265c6b-c96d-4097-a2ad-cd3458479757)

-and this is after i started snort to sniff around
+and this is after i started snort to sniff around with this command ( sudo snort -q -l /var/log/snort -i eth0 -A console -c /etc/snort/snort.conf )
 ![Screenshot 2024-02-02 213737](https://github.com/Drakjowolfx/SNORT_Rules/assets/141784766/569c2ca1-96ea-49d9-a940-c0058c21567a)

 and down their is all the rule i have added